JustWhit3/ptc-print/README.md

 ### Benchmarking the compilation time

-Compilation time studies are performed using the [studies/benchmarking_compilation/run.sh](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking_compilation/run.sh) script.
-It launches the [analysis.py](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking/analysis.py) script during its run.
+Compilation time studies are performed using the [studies/benchmarking_compilation/run.sh](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking_compilation/run.sh) script, which launches the [analysis.py](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking/analysis.py) script during its run, which generates and analyzes benchmark data.

-This script generates and analyze benchmark data: a program performing the same procedure, which for `ptc::print` corresponds to printing:
+During its procedure, program printing the same string, which for `ptc::print` corresponds to:

 ```c++
 ptc::print( "Testing", 123, "print", '!' );
 ```

-is created and compiled with `-O3 -O1 -falign-functions=32` flags for *100* times.
+is created and compiled with `-O3 -O1 -falign-functions=32` flags, for *100* times.
 The total compilation time of each run is registered and averaged.
-Final mean value with the corresponding standard deviation is considered.
+Final mean value with the corresponding standard deviation is considered:

-**Results**:

 <img src="https://github.com/JustWhit3/ptc-print/blob/main/img/benchmarks/compilation_time/stdout_stream.png">

+As seen from the above plot, compilation time of `ptc::print` needs to be improved.

 ### Advantages